peterpeterparker/daviddalbusco.com/src/blog/bye-bye-amazon-and-google-hello-web-3-0.md

 Even though at first glance **decentralization** might not seem to bring much to a presentation editor (who needs decentralized slides?), we think the extra level of **security** it adds is an incredible opportunity.

-We foresee an architecture in which each user gets one (or multiple) database-like smart contracts for his/her data.
-Users will get a clear ownership on their data and there won’t be one single node that will contain all content.
+We foresee an architecture in which each user gets one (or multiple) database-like smart contracts for their data.
+Users will get a clear ownership on their data and there won’t be one single node containing all the content.

 Moreover, thanks to the [Internet Identity](https://sdk.dfinity.org/docs/ic-identity-guide/what-is-ic-identity.html) that enables a secure anonymous authentication, the **privacy** will also be improved.